TomPlum/react-git-log/README.md

 - And Iain Ballard for his experimental GUI [SnivellingGit](https://github.com/i-e-b/SnivellingGit/tree/master)

 # Roadmap

+Storybook Demo
 - Show code in stories
-- Expose custom theme object off the Theme type
-- Can Zustand help us here to reduce re-renders with GitContext Provider?
-- Expose component override props for things like CommitNode, CommitMessage etc.
-- Straight line prop to turn curves into right angles?
-- Line curve radius prop?
-- Fix React docgen in Storybook controls as its not showing the JSDoc from the interface props
+- Fix React docgen in Storybook controls as it's not showing the JSDoc from the interface props
-- Mobile responsiveness for the demo site
+- Mobile responsiveness

+Graphs
+- Straight line prop to turn curves into right angles
+- Line curve radius prop
 - Tags should be independent.
 Add a new optional field to the log entry / commit objects.
 - Branch / Tags column is fixed.
 Dynamically floor it to match the max tag size currently being rendered?
+- Support filtering so that the graph skips nodes

 Canvas2D
-- Fade out of line at bottom
+- Custom prop for BG colour because of how canvas alpha channel works
-- Tooltips?
+- Tooltip support
 - Row spacing support

+# Known Bugs
-- First col background cut off by canvas
+- The `GraphCanvas2D` component has the preview/select background cut off by canvases left-edge.
-- Branch/tag lines to lining up with nodes.
-- Selected node BG colour still isn't right.
+- The `GraphCanvas2D` component does not set the correct selected node BG colour, it's slightly off from the table row.
+- The `GraphHTMLGrid` component renders the node-edge gradient to last node, but should be solid.
+- The `GraphHTMLGrid` component is missing node edges from some commit nodes that are present in the canvas variant.